The science of screen wellness — in every EyeRise preset.

 The 20-20-20 rule is the most evidence-backed habit your patients still don't follow.

 Every 20 minutes, look ~20 feet away for 20 seconds.
-It is the most consistently cited intervention for computer vision syndrome and digital eye strain in peer-reviewed literature.
+The most consistently cited screen-break rhythm for computer vision syndrome and digital eye strain in peer-reviewed literature.

 Understanding Blue Light & Eye Health